yukito-n/bpo_data_entry/README.md

 - API keys enable integration endpoints for batch import and work-hour export.
 - Audit logs record critical actions and can be viewed by admins.
 - A basic client portal exposes project status when accessed with an API key.
+- An improved web interface at `/ui` uses Bulma for a SaaS-like experience.

 ## Running the server